 As a counseling psychologist, my clinical work is always informed by state of the art outcome research.
 I have published empirical research in several peer-reviewed journals, including the Journal of Counseling Psychology, Journal of Counseling & Development, Journal of Vocational Development, and Psychology of Men and Masculinity.
 I created a career assessment, called the Learning Experiences Questionnaire, which has been used in published research and translated into several languages.

 I serve on the editorial board of the Journal of Career Development and as an ad hoc reviewer for the Journal of Counseling Psychology where I review research articles for these two influential scientific journals.
 I have given peer-reviewed psychological presentations at the American Psychological Association and the National Career Development Association conventions.

 EDUCATION & PROFESSIONAL AFFILIATIONS

 I received my bachelor’s degree in biology from John Carroll University, and a master’s degree in psychology and doctoral degree in counseling psychology from The University of Akron.
 My pre-doctoral internship was with the University of Maryland Counseling Center, widely considered a pre-eminent counseling psychology training center.
-I am a member of the American Psychological Association, Society of Counseling Psychology, American Counseling Association, and the National Career Development Association.
+I am a member of the American Psychological Association and the Society of Counseling Psychology.